Academic Physicians

 The AMA is your powerful ally, focused on addressing the issues important to you, so you can focus on what matters most—patients.
 We will meet this challenge together.

 The strategy and activities of the APS are directed by a nine-member governing council elected by section membership.
-The next regularly scheduled APS Governing Council elections will be held at the 2025 APS Annual Meeting for chair-elect and member at-large (three positions).
-The slate of nominees is voted upon at the APS Annual Meeting in June.
+The next regularly scheduled APS Governing Council elections will be held at the 2026 APS Annual Meeting for chair-elect, delegate, alternate delegate and member at-large (three positions).
+The slate of nominees will be voted upon at the APS Annual Meeting in June.

 The APS committees provide opportunities for leadership development while advancing the goals of the section.
-The APS has two standing committees:
+The APS has three standing committees:

 Education Committee